-The course is written by experienced clinical trainers and developed with input from senior clinicians, medical students with lived experience, and advisors from the General Medical Council and Health Education England.
+The course is written by experienced clinical trainers and developed with input from senior clinicians, medical students with lived experience, and advisors from the General Medical Council and NHS England.
 Each component has been piloted with a relevant group of students.

 A survey and a review of undergraduate and postgraduate training in 2017 found that the majority of UK doctors receive less than two hours of training about eating disorders during their entire 10 – 16 years of medical training and approximately 20% do not receive any training at all (Ayton and Ibrahim, 2018).